Feigenbaumklippe

 The Feigenbaumklippe is a rock formation in the Oker valley in the Harz mountains of central Germany.
 They lie on the hiking trail from the Kästeklippen crags to Romkerhall Waterfall.
-These granite rocks, which show clear signs of "wool sack weathering" (Wollsackverwitterung) are a favourite destination for hikers and offer a good view of the valley towards the west.
+These granite rocks, which show clear signs of "woolsack weathering" (Wollsackverwitterung) are a favorite destination for hikers and offer a good view of the valley towards the west.
 The observation point has safety railings.